American University is committed to building and operating spaces that are environmentally friendly and healthy spaces.

 - Scheduling regular preventative maintenance to ensure that all building equipment is operating efficiently and as designed.

-- The Facilities Maintenance Energy and Engineering group has pilot programs in place in MGC, Ward, and McKinley to monitor and evaluate new energy conservation strategies.
+- The Facilities Maintenance Energy and Engineering group has pilot programs in place in MGC, Kerwin, and McKinley to monitor and evaluate new energy conservation strategies.

 American University uses 100 percent renewable energy for electricity.
 AU mitigates all carbon emissions attributed to campus electricity consumption through a combination of on-site solar, off-site solar, and renewable energy credits.